pvasek/kudu-wiki/Configurable-settings.md

 ### Using a git shallow clone in Continous Deployment scenarios

 For large repos, you can make Kudu use a shallow clone when it clones your repo from GitHub or Bitbucket, which can save disk space.
 Shallow clones can be tricky, so make sure you understand what they are before using this.
 It is off by default.
-Tu turn it on:
+To turn it on:

 	SCM_USE_SHALLOW_CLONE=1